Vestibular stimulation is commonly defined as the input that the human body receives when it experiences movement or

 New Data, New Applications, New Potential.

-As new research continues to uncover the widespread benefits of vestibular stimulation, new applications are being identified as effective and non-invasive treatments for an increasing number of conditions.
+As new research continues to uncover the widespread benefits of vestibular stimulation, new applications are being identified as effective and non-invasive strategies to address aspects of an increasing number of conditions.

 While studies reveal the broad potential of vestibular stimulation, practical applications in clinical settings have been slow to emerge.
 This has been due in large part because equipment capable of delivering the power, precision, and control needed for scientific study and clinical applications did not exist.

 A Better Delivery System